 Another situation is when you see the Cox router light blinking green and orange.
 This indicates that a firmware upgrade is in progress, and it would be best to just let it complete the process.

-The firmware update process is performed by Cox so you generally don’t have to worry whether your firmware is up to date.
-Disrupting the firmware upgrade process may cause damage to the router so it is better just to be patient.
+The firmware update process is performed by Cox, so you generally don’t have to worry whether your firmware is up to date.
+Disrupting the firmware upgrade process may cause damage to the router, so it is better just to be patient.

 For now, let’s see what we can do about this orange blinking light on the Cox router.

 We have selected the most effective solutions for this issue.
 Just pay attention and move one step at a time.
-We are pretty sure that you will have this issue fixed by the end of this article.
+We are pretty sure you will have this issue fixed by the end of this article.

-Reset the Cox Panoramic WiFi Gateway
+Reboot the Cox Panoramic Wi-Fi Gateway

 Check the Cables and Connections